Photo Tips for Taking Amazing Taj Mahal Shots

 So, we decided to write what we learned on our visit.
 We hope this helps you get an idea of what some of the options are.
 Here’s how we made the most of it…

-Experiment with the white balance.
 Try shooting the Taj backlit as mentioned above, with the white balance setting on cloudy or shade.
-This gives the images a nice warm tone, perfect for early mornings or late afternoon light.
+This gives the images a nice warm tone, perfect for early morning or late afternoon light.

 The walls of the Taj Mahal work wonders as giant reflectors for portrait lighting.
 Ask your subject to face a bright wall with the sun at their back.
 Their face should light up nicely!